- Can I start and complete this degree with possible travel and in-person restrictions due to COVID?

 No. Whether you live in Cincinnati, Nepal, or Honolulu, your place of residence does not affect whether you are accepted to any Earth Expeditions course.
 It does not matter where you live or work.

 - By what criteria will I be evaluated?

 After you submit your application, a selection committee will review your application materials.
 The selection committee will be looking carefully at your entire application.
 Of particular importance are your essays.
-The committee is looking for a wide cross-section of people — different levels of experience, different ages, different kinds of educators from school and non-school settings — to accept into the program.
+The committee is looking for a wide cross-section of people with a variety of professional and educational backgrounds to accept into the program.

 - Do I have time to apply?

 Applications are accepted beginning in September and are accepted until the January 28th due date.
 For more information, please see Admissions.